-As a freelance graphic designer, it’s easy to fall into routine over time.
-It can hinder your long term success, especially if your services and skills become outdated.
-Rather than sticking to a typical routine, you need to keep up with design trends and stay ahead of the industry.
+As a freelance graphic designer it’s easy to fall into a set routine and rest on your laurels as time goes by.
+Such a mindset could hinder your long term success as your skills become outdated, resulting in lesser clients seeking your services.
+Rather than being content with what you have now, you should regularly keep up with design trends and update your skills in order to stay ahead of the industry.
 Fortunately, there are many ways to get your daily dose of creative inspiration, and it’s up to you to choose the ones that work best for you.

 The internet is the fastest method to keep up with design trends, with many resources available at the click of a mouse.